-1.2 POSITION AND RESPONSIBILITIES.
-The Executive will serve as [POSITION] and shall report to the Company's [SUPERVISOR].
-The Executive's primary work location will be the Company's offices in Goleta, California, subject to business travel as needed for the Executive's position.
-The Executive shall perform all of the duties reasonably assigned to him/her by [SUPERVISOR], commensurate with his/her position as [POSITION], and shall observe and comply with the Company's rules and regulations regarding the performance of his/her duties and shall carry out and perform all reasonable orders, directions, and policies given to him/her by [SUPERVISOR] periodically, either orally or in writing, commensurate with his/her position as [POSITION].
+SECTION 2.3 Special Meetings.
+Special meetings of stockholders of the duties reasonably assigned to him/her by [SUPERVISOR], commensurate Corporation for any purpose or purposes may only be called in accordance with his/her position as [POSITION], and shall observe and comply with the Company's rules and regulations regarding the performance of his/her duties and shall carry out and perform all reasonable orders, directions, and policies given to him/her by [SUPERVISOR] periodically, either orally or in writing, commensurate with his/her position as [POSITION].
 The Executive shall at all times carry out the duties assigned to him/her in a loyal, trustworthy and businesslike manner.

 1.3 AT-WILL EMPLOYMENT.
 Executive will continue to be employed as an at-will employee of the Company.
 Subject to the provisions of Articles III and IV, as an at-will employee, Executive is free to terminate his employment with the Company at any time, for any reason, and the Company has the similar right to terminate Executive's employment at any time, for any reason.
 Although the Company may choose to terminate Executive's employment for cause, Executive's employment is at-will and cause is not required.
+Certificate of Incorporation.

-1.4 PERSONNEL POLICIES.
-Except as otherwise provided herein, Executive shall be subject to the personnel policies of the Company applicable to management employees, and any amendments or revisions thereto.
+1.4 SECTION 2.4 PERSONNEL POLICIES Notice of Meetings.
+Except as otherwise provided herein Executive shall be subject to the personnel policies of the Company applicable to management employees, or required by law (meaning, here and any amendments or revisions thereto.
 In the event of a conflict between this Agreement and the Company's personnel policies, the terms of this Agreement shall control.